mozilla/socialapi-dev/docs/socialAPI.md

 **iconURL**
 > String, optional.
 If supplied, specifies the URL to a 16x16 pixel image used for the status icon.
+The iconURL can be a data url with encoded image to avoid additional http requests. (e.g. "data:image/png;base64,...data...")

 **counter**
 > Number, optional.
 Specifies a number that will be overlaid over the icon,